Quite possibly our favorite national park. I know, I know, they can’t all be our favorite, but…

 Getting There and When to Visit

-The map that’s linked above includes a zoomed out view showing the main ways to arrive in the area along with driving directions.
+The map that’s linked above includes a zoomed out view showing the main ways to arrive in the area along with driving directions from Arenal volcano and the Pacific beaches.

 Bijagua is right on the continental divide and Tenorio National Park is split by it but tends to have more wet Caribbean/Atlantic climatic association than dry Guanacaste.
 It’s always possible it’ll rain but pretty unlikely it’ll be drenching downpours for extended periods.